Liquid Mixing and Agitation

 Similar to mixing miscible liquids, the mixer pumping action helps to dissolve the solids.
 Floating solids often require the formation of a vortex plus some shear to be fully incorporated.
 Sinking solids must be suspended to be fully incorporated and some solids require shear to be incorporated.
 All solids will reach a saturation point, where no additional solids can be incorporated.

-Dissolving Gas in Liquid
+Dissolving Gas in a Liquid

 This is a common application in bioreactors, where a gas is introduced and the mixer disperses the bubbles to increase the oxygen transfer.
 The required degree of shear is related to the oxygen transfer rate required by the application.

-Storage
+Liquid Storage

 The liquid is kept in constant movement using a low shear mixer in order to maintain homogeneity of the concentration and temperature of the liquid throughout the vessel.
 Typical storage applications in the biopharmaceutical industry are buffer and media hold.